Feeling overloaded and exhausted? Learn how to triage your calendar to find time for self-care in your busy schedule.

 How to Triage

-We all have seasons where we are more relaxed than others.
-Sometimes, it is ok to leave a couple of those low-valued tasks on your schedule.
+We all have seasons when we are more relaxed than others.
+Sometimes, it’s okay to leave a couple of low-value tasks on your schedule.

 But, the point of this article is how to find time for self-care in your busy schedule.

-So, when it’s time, you have to make some hard choices.
+So, when it’s time, you must make some hard choices.

-If you are struggling to take good care of yourself, then you need to open up your schedule a little bit.
+If you struggle to take good care of yourself, you must open up your schedule.

 The way to open your schedule is to eliminate the low-value tasks, appointments, or commitments.

-When you say yes to those non-valuable things, you are placing your value beneath those unimportant things.
+When you say yes to those non-valuable things, you place your value beneath those unimportant things.

 That cycle needs to end.